Clemapfel/mousetrap/docs/04_widgets.md

 ---
 <details><summary><b><tt>main.cpp</tt> for this chapter</b></summary>

-Snippets from this section can be run using the following main.cpp:
+Code snippets from this section can be run using the following `main.cpp`:

 ```cpp
 #include <mousetrap.hpp>